bnachtwey/IT-Stuff/Backup/TSM-ISP/Gathering-Support-Information.md

 ## Offline Analysis: `db2dart`
 If neither the _db2support_ nor the _db2 inspect_ gathers enough information for identifying the problem, running an offline `db2dart` is the last opportunity.

+> [!TIP]
-> If possible run an db2 backup before!
+> If possible run a db2 backup before to avoid any problems when you're urged to stop the db2dart!